 More broadly applicable than software for specific functions, such as finances and chapter communication, sorority management software offers overarching functionality for many issues chapters must tackle.
-Sorority management software might cover areas of chapter operations such as centralizing sister information in a membership database, potentially integrating communication (from email to video conferences and file sharing) and dues collection functions; collaborative software such as Trello for planning and executing events or other chapter projects; or other project management software to delineate tasks to chapter officers and members.
+Sorority management software might cover areas of chapter operations such as centralizing sister information in a membership database, potentially integrating communication (from email to video conferences and file sharing) and dues collection functions; collaborative software such as Trello for other chapter projects; or other project management software to delineate tasks to chapter officers and members.

 These pieces of sorority software offer various different functions based on a chapter’s needs and goals.
 Some are specific tools for dues collection and management and budgeting for a chapter treasurer, communication to coordinate events and share chapter-specific information or other specific chapter-related tasks.
 Others are multifaceted programs that integrate communication, membership and alumnae databases, and other aspects of a chapter’s operations to offer a broader and more centralized process.
 Some software may be downloadable as apps for mobile and tablet devices.
 Other, more complex software can be utilized either from a computer program or some other entry hub such as a cloud network or webpage.

 Whatever software a sorority chooses to utilize, chapter management in the modern world requires the use of software integration into operations in order to ensure peak efficiency of the sisterhood.